MariaKausar/AI-Powered-Property-Intelligence-Platform/README.md

-# 🏢 AI-Powered Property Intelligence Platform
+no# 🏢 AI-Powered Property Intelligence Platform

 An AI-powered system for predicting building energy consumption and supporting energy efficiency decisions aligned with UK Net Zero and MEES (Minimum Energy Efficiency Standards) regulations.